 Salem is a medium-sized city located in the state of Virginia.
 With a population of 25,862 people and eight constituent neighborhoods, Salem is the 36th largest community in Virginia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Salem is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Salem who work in office and administrative support (16.78%), sales jobs (9.71%), and management occupations (8.66%).

 In addition, Salem is a college town.
 There are a lot of students in Salem attending college, and as a result Salem provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The most common language spoken in Salem is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.